Frank Barnes (politician): Politics

 Barnes held the Legislative Assembly of Queensland seat for the electoral district of Bundaberg from 1941 to 1950.
-During this time he stood as an "Andrew Fisher Labour" and a "Frank Barnes Labour" candidate.
-His brother Lou Barnes was also a "Frank Barnes Labor" member of the Queensland Parliament, representing the seat of Cairns from 1942 to 1947.
+During this time he stood as an "Andrew Fisher Labor" and a "Frank Barnes Labor" candidate.
+His brother Lou Barnes was also a "King O'Malley Labor" member of the Queensland Parliament, representing the seat of Cairns from 1942 to 1947.

 Frank Barnes was a colourful identity who supported social credit theories, which had been popular since the Great Depression, and was opposed to the Queensland Labor government.

 Later life

 Barnes died in Bundaberg on 12 May 1952 and was buried in the Bundaberg General Cemetery.

+Frank Barnes Labor

+Frank Barnes Labor was the party label that Barnes and several other candidates stood under at Queensland state elections in the 1940s.

+At the 1947 state election, 13 candidates (including Barnes) stood under the label.
+The party did not gain any extra seats.